-We are developing a rigorous 5-year curriculum plan for science in collaboration with a large awarding body.
+We have developed Blueprint, a rigorous 5-year curriculum plan for science in collaboration with a large awarding body.
 It will finally offer schools an antidote to the problem of having to get through an overstuffed KS3 and GCSE specification.
 Focussing on the concepts and skills students most need for GCSE success and developing them over 5 years, it will allow learning on depth so students are more prepared for demanding exam questions AO2 and AO3).

 The KS3 Science Syllabus (2015), which we designed for UK awarding bodyAQA, which offers a mastery approach to 11-14 science, based around 10 Big Ideas, and integrates enquiry skills with the content.

 ENGAGE (2014-17): a European Commission project that has spread teaching of science through contemporary issues and enquiry to 15,000 teachers in 12 countries.
 We created the design and wrote all the curriculum materials.

 We have a core team, shown here, plus a large group of teacher-writers and trialling schools.